codetaylor/artisan-worktables-1.12/README.md

 Themed worktables with a tool slot.

 This mod is designed for modpack makers.
-It contains only example recipes and is intended to be used with CraftTweaker.
+It is intended to be used with CraftTweaker.
 JEI integration is supported.

 Depends on the library mod Athenaeum.